 Kitchen items: Chances are, you’ll be cooking and baking more in December.
 The good news is that kitchen utensils and other essentials will be at their lowest prices of the year.
-You might think that Black Friday is the best time of year to buy these things.
-While you will find some good prices, it’s a good idea to wait until December, especially if you’re looking for high-quality knives and bakeware.
+It’s a good idea to wait until December, especially if you’re looking for high-quality knives and bakeware.
 Editor’s Choice deals will be more prevalent in December.
-Check out Amazon for great deals.

 Golf clubs: New golf clubs are released every year.
 Die-hard golfers only want the latest and greatest, but if you have someone on your list who doesn’t care that the clubs are a year old – as long as they are decent quality – then December is a great time to snag some golf clubs to place under the Christmas tree.

-Cars: Been considering a 2016 model?
-If so, December is the best time to buy, as car dealerships everywhere are unloading the 2016 models to make room for the shiny new 2017 models.
-To save the most money, schedule your car shopping for December 31, when the average discount is 8.8%.
+Cars: Considering a 2017 model?
+If so, December is the best time to buy, as car dealerships everywhere are unloading the 2017 models to make room for the shiny new 2018 models.
+To save the most money, schedule your car shopping for December 31st, when the average discount is 8.8%.

-Tools: December is a great time to buy a tool set, wrench or drill for Dad.
-That’s because many home and garden stores tend to have those tools still lying around after Black Friday has come and gone.
+Tools: December is a great time to buy a tool set, wrench, or drill because many home and garden stores tend to have those tools still lying around after Black Friday has come and gone.
 Take advantage of these deals, but don’t wait too long.
 These items won’t stick around too long at these prices - $20 for circular saws! – so plan a visit to Lowe’s or Home Depot within the first two weeks of December.

-Electronics: Black Friday or Cyber Monday would have been a good opportunity to purchase a new tablet or laptop.
+Electronics: Black Friday or Cyber Monday would have been a good opportunity to purchase new tech.
 If you missed your chance, just wait a few months longer.
-Once 2017 rolls out, there will be newer versions of computers and mobile devices.
-Once the new stock comes in, the 2016 models will go on clearance to make room.
-So look for these sales in the new year, but not before Christmas.
+Once 2018 rolls around, there will be newer versions of computers and mobile devices and the 2017 models will go on clearance to make room.

-Calendars: Some people have to be prepared for 2017 and therefore will want to buy a calendar in December.
+Calendars: Some people have to be prepared for 2018 and therefore will want to buy a calendar in December.
 Just wait a few weeks.
 Once January rolls around, calendar prices will be dropping rapidly.
 By February, you’ll find them for a buck.
 Better yet, just use the calendar on your tablet or smartphone.
-Seriously, do you even need a hard copy version anymore?

-Jewelry: Many women expect pricey necklaces, rings and bracelets this time of year.
-Unfortunately, their husbands and boyfriends have to pay the price.
-Jewelers take advantage of this situation by charging high prices during the Christmas season.
-Huge sales are rare this time of year.
+Jewelry: Many people expect pricey necklaces, rings, and bracelets this time of year.
+Unfortunately, their partners have to pay the price.
+Jewelers take advantage of this situation by charging high prices during the Christmas season, making huge sales rare this time of year.
 Expect better deals around Valentine’s Day and Mother’s Day, so if you can, wait a few months.

-Shopping is inevitable in December.
-There’s no way around it.
-You’ll need last-minute gifts, food for Christmas dinner, supplies for your holiday party.
-The list goes on.
+Shopping is inevitable in December; there’s no way around it.
+You’ll need last-minute gifts, food for Christmas dinner, supplies for your holiday party. - the list goes on.
 The goal is to get what you need without overspending, so we hope this guide was helpful!